+Innovation in the diagnosis of podoconiosis is important to accelerate the mapping, scale up of interventions and ultimately elimination of podoconiosis.
 Spectroscopy combined with machine-learning has been used to predict risk of diseases 39, to accurately distinguish between vertebrate blood meals in guts of malaria mosquitoes 40,41, and identify sources of dog diets 42.
-The method has also been applied for studying the vibrational fingerprint of organic compounds through imaging analysis. ,43
+The method has also been applied for studying the vibrational fingerprint of organic compounds through imaging analysis.
+This approach could, in future, be applied to podoconiosis, possibly through scanning the skin and lymphatic system changes or using non-invasive procedures such as hair samples.
+Application of such technology could have important implications for podoconiosis diagnosis in the short term.
+Nonetheless, the long-term goal should be a point-of-care diagnostic for podoconiosis.

+A point-of-care diagnosis tool is critical for rapid scale up of mapping and interventions in endemic countries.
+Identifying potential biomarkers is important to achieve this goal.
+We hypothesis that as the pathogenesis of podoconiosis is likely to involve activation of monocyte-macrophage cells lines (catalysed by mineral elements), determining increases in circulating biomarkers of macrophage activation will be important43.

 Diagnosis of sequelae is also important.
 At present, episodes of acute dermatolymphangioadenitis are diagnosed clinically.
 Standardising clinical definitions and repositioning other approaches such as thermography to detect secondary inflammation will enable improved identification of these episodes.